-Members who qualify for a normal service retirement benefit shall receive an annual pension payable during the member's lifetime in an amount equal to the sum of: 1.5% of the member's final average earnings multiplied by the number of years, including the fractions of years represented by full months, of service completed prior to January 1, 1999; plus 2% of the member's final average earnings multiplied by the number of years, including the fractions of years represented by full months, of service completed after December 31, 1998.
-However, in the case of a member who both was in the employ of the city on January 1, 1974 and has completed not less than 20 years of service at the time of retirement, the annual pension payable during the member's lifetime shall be equal to the greater of the sum of the amounts determined in accordance with methods stated in the paragraph above, or 50% of final average earnings.
+Members who qualify for a normal service retirement benefit shall receive an annual pension payable during the member's lifetime in an amount equal to the sum of: 1.5% of the member's final average earnings multiplied by the number of years, including the fractions of years represented by full months, of service completed prior to January 1, 1999; plus 2% of the member's final average earnings multiplied by the number of years, including the fractions of years final average earnings multiplied by the number of years, including the fractions of years represented by full months, of service completed after December 31, 1998.
+However, in the case of a member who was both in the employ of the city on January 1, 1974 and has completed not less than 20 years of service at the time of retirement, the annual pension payable during the member's lifetime shall be equal to the greater of the sum of the amounts determined in accordance with methods stated in the paragraph above, or 50% of final average earnings.